sonnylaskar/Competitions/HackerEarth/Predict Lanes from LIDAR data/README.md

 Copy all code files in code folder
 ```

-### Build Haversine Length of Each Line
-Execute *Rscript final_1_calculateHaversineDistance.R*
+### Scripts
+Execute *Rscript final_1_calculateHaversineDistance.R* to calculate the length of each line by finding the Haversine distance between the two extreme coordinates for each line<br/>

 Execute *Rscript final_2_buildData.R*
         <br/>This script builds all features and prepares the data for final model

-Execute *Rscript final_3_buildModel.R* to build the final model
-        <br/>XGBOOST models with 10 different seeds are built and averaged
-        <br/>The final submission file will be in output folder

 ### Feature Engineering:
 ```